AckerlyXu/heima/articles/media-services/media-services-copying-existing-blob.md

 ### Copy blobs from some storage account into a new asset in a AMS account

-The following code uses copies blobs from a storage account into a Media Services asset.
+The following code copies blobs from a storage account into a Media Services asset.

+>[!NOTE]
+>There is a limit of 1,000,000 policies for different AMS policies (for example, for Locator policy or ContentKeyAuthorizationPolicy).
+You should use the same policy ID if you are always using the same days / access permissions, for example, policies for locators that are intended to remain in place for a long time (non-upload policies).
+For more information, see [this](media-services-dotnet-manage-entities.md#limit-access-policies) topic.
 ```
 using System;
 using System.Configuration;